AakrshitThakur/CompareMovies/README.md

 # CompareMovies
-In this project, CompareMovies, you can search for all the movies available in the TVmaze.com database.
-I have used the TVmaze free API to get all the data I need.
+In this project, CompareMovies, you can search for all the movies available in the tvmaze.com database.
+I have used the TVmaze free API to get all the data that I need using Axios for fetching purposes.
 The CompareMovies project is made purely with HTML, CSS, and JavaScript, allowing users to compare any two movies at a time.